 When our developers from time to time require access to debug something specific, they request an encrypted export of a subset of data, which is then transferred via an encrypted channel (SSH 2.0 protocol using SHA-256 keys) and worked on in development environments that are also encrypted at rest.

 Of course, secure systems managed by professional, vigilant people aren't much use if they aren't resilient or the company providing the service isn't on a sound financial footing.
-The good news is that Accelo's setup, choice of vendors and own operating position is strong, ensuring resilience and continuity into the future.
+The good news is that Accelo's setup, choice of vendors, and own operating position are strong, ensuring resilience and continuity into the future.

 Accelo uses Amazon Web Services (AWS) to provide all of our infrastructure needs, the world's largest cloud provider with more than twice the market share of the next three largest Infrastructure as a Service (IaaS) providers combined.
-We currently utilize the AWS cloud in in North America (the Oregon availability zone) and Asia-Pacific (Sydney availability zone).
+We currently utilize the AWS cloud in North America (Oregon availability zone), Europe (Ireland availability zone), and Asia-Pacific (Sydney availability zone).

 In addition to our continuity, we also make it possible for all of our clients to export all of their own data in its native SQL format for their own use and retention.
 We believe very strongly at Accelo that your data is absolutely your data, and we make sure you're able to take it out of the platform for your own peace of mind or curiosity any time you wish.